kanlac/Small-Projects-of-Swift/README.md

 # Small-Projects-of-Swift

-A simple function implementation on each project.
+A simple function implementation on each iOS project.